urban-displacement/displacement-typologies/code/README.md

 Zillow Data:
     Visit the URL https://www.zillow.com/research/data/.
     Under "Home values," select "ZHVI All Homes (SFR, Condo/Co-op) Time Series ($)" as Data Type and ZIP Code as Geography, then download.
-        ***^note that this data has changed since our original download: our team needs to update the code to reflect this!***
+        ***^note that this data has changed since our original download: be sure to update the code to reflect any changes in column names, etc!***

 Transit Data:
     Visit the URL https://toddata.cnt.org/downloads.php (you will need to register).